kiliankoe/catchmybus/README.md

 #catchmybus

 A simple little app that lives in the Mac's menubar and displays when the next bus or tram leaves the stop you specify (in Dresden, Germany).
+Runs on OS X 10.9 Mavericks and 10.10 Yosemite.

+## Download

+Coming soon :blush:

 ## Screenshot